sleepymalc/pbb.wtf/content/posts/2022-02-26-Marta/index.md

 ```JSON
 "Right" "core.move.right"
 ```
 which essentially do the same thing as in Finder.
-But rather, you can redefine (yes, you can **complete redefine** all the key-bindings) it as
+But rather, you can redefine (yes, you can **complete redefine** all the keybindings) it as
 ```JSON
 "Right" "core.open"
 ```